 “When I passed by you again and saw you, behold, you were at the age for love, and I spread the corner of my garment over you and covered your nakedness; I made my vow to you and entered into a covenant with you, declares the Lord God, and you became mine.
 9 Then I bathed you with water and washed off your blood from you and anointed you with oil.
 10 I clothed you also with embroidered cloth and shod you with fine leather.
 I wrapped you in fine linen and covered you with silk.
 11 And I adorned you with ornaments and put bracelets on your wrists and a chain on your neck.
 12 And I put a ring on your nose and earrings in your ears and a beautiful crown on your head.
 13 Thus you were adorned with gold and silver, and your clothing was of fine linen and silk and embroidered cloth.
 You ate fine flour and honey and oil.
 You grew exceedingly beautiful and advanced to royalty.
 14 And your renown went forth among the nations because of your beauty, for it was perfect through the splendor that I had bestowed on you, declares the Lord God.”

-The passage evidences incredible meaning, but for our purposes here, connecting the divine relationship with humanity gives a strong perception that marriage is a covenant.
+The passage above evidences incredible meaning.
+Yet for our purposes here, connecting the divine relationship with humanity gives a strong perception that marriage is a covenant.
 Furthermore, the divine actions manifest a covenantal bent toward sacrificial efforts.
 God’s love shows permanent, unconditional steadfast commitment despite their many sins.
-At the end of the chapter, God confirms acceptance and belonging, 59 “For thus says the Lord God: I will deal with you as you have done, you who have despised the oath in breaking the covenant, 60 yet I will remember my covenant with you in the days of your youth, and I will establish for you an everlasting covenant.
+At the end of the chapter, God confirms acceptance and belonging.
+Notice: 59 “For thus says the Lord God: I will deal with you as you have done, you who have despised the oath in breaking the covenant, 60 yet I will remember my covenant with you in the days of your youth, and I will establish for you an everlasting covenant.
 61 Then you will remember your ways and be ashamed when you take your sisters, both your elder and your younger, and I give them to you as daughters, but not on account of the covenant with you.
 62 I will establish my covenant with you, and you shall know that I am the Lord, 63 that you may remember and be confounded, and never open your mouth again because of your shame, when I atone for you for all that you have done, declares the Lord God.”
 (Ezekiel 16:59-63)

-In this passage, a covenant’s ethos forms an identity in how God works.
+In this passage, a covenant’s ethos forms an identity in God’s work.
 His actions point to a covenantal character, which pursues one’s beloved diligently in a sacrificial way to promote relationship and further unity.
 The Lord’s statement I will establish my covenant with you, and you shall know that I am the Lord, 63 that you may remember and be confounded, and never open your mouth again because of your shame, when I atone for you for all that you have done, – declares a mutual belonging together despite shortcomings.
 The divine sacrificial lover takes the opportunity to move toward further oneness with his beloved bride.
 So, she may say, My beloved is mine, and I am his.

 John Witte, Jr.’s book From Sacrament to Contract gives an excellent scope of the historical meaning of marriage throughout Church History.

 |John Witte, Jr.’s book From Sacrament to Contract gives an excellent scope of the historical meaning to marriage throughout Church History.